-As she fell into the red planet’s gravity well, the mountain which had jettisoned her opened a caldera into which she fell.
-Soft sand at the core of the planet caught her like a trampoline.
+As she fell into the red planet’s gravity well, the mountain which had jettisoned her opened a caldera to catch her.
+Soft sand at the core of the planet grasped her like a trampoline.

 The planet rumbled around her.
 “Have we made progress?”

 “I didn’t expect these results so soon.”
-Akayama made a blue tentacle and stuck it in the dark wall.
-Through it she transmitted images to the planet.
+Akayama made a blue tentacle and stuck it in the dark wall to transmit images to the planet.
 “Look, there was a man under the sand.
 Did you put him there?
 I named him Nemo.
 I also found an awkward insect you probably made from my cockroach, and turned it into stable plant-matter.
 Here’s its genome.
 The fruit trees are healthy.”

 “Only one man?”
 The planet’s core contracted in disappointment.
 “How long until each of my pilots has a private person to possess?”

 “Look at this.”
 Her tentacle uploaded Nemo’s genome.
-“You contain a copy of Professor Akayama, correct?
+“You contain a copy of me, correct?
 I’m sure with her knowledge and your massive form, you have the resources to give Nemo countless children.”
 She retracted her tentacle.
 “Give Akayama more control.
 Put her knowledge to use.”

-“I can’t do what you want if you won’t let me.”
+“I can’t obey you if you won’t let me.”

 “Fine.”
 The planet rumbled.
 “But don’t expect this to happen again.”

-“The vessels should represent both sexes evenly.”
-Akayama paced in the dark.
-“And should contain the full spectrum of heights and skin colors.
+“The vessels should represent both sexes evenly,” Akayama said pacing in the dark, “and contain the full spectrum of heights and skin colors.
 Then your pilots can experience the gamut of humanity.
-I’m sure your copy of Akayama can produce such subjects.”
+I’m sure my duplicate can produce such subjects.”

 “Done,” said the planet.
 “Take this.”

 An egg rolled from the darkness.
 It was larger than Nemo’s head and white like milk.
-Akayama focused her eyes to magnify her vision of the egg; her ocular lenses looked like jewels.
+Akayama focused her eyes to magnify her vision of the egg; her compound ocular lenses looked like jewels.
 “I see.
-This single shell protects more than a thousand human ova.
+This shell protects a thousand human ova.
 I will have them fertilized.”

 “Take this, too.”